-The 3 main types of programs offered at halfway houses are:
+The three main types of programs offered at halfway houses are:

-1. Finding safe, affordable housing.
+1. Housing.
 CSWs work with local building owners, residents, and the city to find ex-offenders safe and affordable places to live.

 2. Addiction counselling.
 Problems with gambling, drug, and alcohol addiction are common among people who have served time in prison.
-Community services worker training teaches students how to conduct assessments and counselling, to help people successfully manage their addictions and maintain sobriety.
+Community services worker training teaches students how to conduct assessments and offer counselling to help people successfully manage their addictions and maintain sobriety.

 This work has been proven to change lives for the better.
-Halfway houses reduce rates of recidivism (ex-offenders who commit new crimes), and keeps people out of our jails—which in turn, lowers the amount of tax dollars spent on prisons.
+Halfway houses reduce rates of recidivism (ex-offenders who commit new crimes) and keep people out of our jails—which in turn, lowers the number of tax dollars spent on prisons.

 Plus, there's the obvious benefit of helping deserving people get a second chance in life.
 For CSWs, nothing is more rewarding than watching an ex-offender find a new path, and make a fresh start.